circular-code/barcodeDetection/README.md

 Test application for the chrome barcode detection feature.

 ### restrictions
-Only works on mobile, also only on chrome obviously
+Only works on mobile, also only on chrome obviously.

 ### how to use
 1: Enable chrome barcode detection (experimental features) if your version of chrome is below 70